 Carol Williams, Chemical Engineering (ChemE) ’80 – Former executive vice president of the Dow Chemical Company.

-Candace Matthews, Materials Science and Engineering (MSE) ’81 – Regional President of the Americas and Europe for Amway.
+Candace Matthews, Materials Science and Engineering (MSE) ’81 – Chief reputation officer at Amway.
 Matthews has also held leadership positions at SoftSheen-Carson, the Coca-Cola Company, the CIBA Vision Corporation, Procter & Gamble, and General Mills.

-Jonathan Rothberg, ChemE ’85 – Well-known scientist and entrepreneur who has founded companies such as: CuraGen, Ion Torrent, and Butterfly Network.
-Rothberg holds over 100 patents.
+Jonathan Rothberg, ChemE ’85 – Well-known scientist and entrepreneur who has founded companies such as CuraGen, Ion Torrent, and Butterfly Network.
+Rothberg holds more than 100 patents.
+During the pandemic, Rothberg created a startup company to focus on creating a new rapid at-home test for COVID-19.

 Barb Samardzich, MechE ’85 – Former vice president and chief operating officer of Ford of Europe.

-Daniel Swanson, MechE ’85 – Software systems engineer at Lockheed Martin Corporation.
+Daniel Swanson, MechE ’85 – Retired software systems engineer at Lockheed Martin Corporation.

 Roger Rosner, ECE ’87 – Vice president of Applications at Apple.